simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 hledger can read
 [CSV](http://en.wikipedia.org/wiki/Comma-separated_values)
-(comma-separated value) files as if they were journal files, automatically converting each CSV record into a transaction.
+(comma-separated value, or character-separated value) files as if they were journal files, automatically converting each CSV record into a transaction.
 (To learn about *writing* CSV, see [CSV output](hledger.html#csv-output).)

-Converting CSV to transactions requires some special conversion rules.
-These do several things:

-- they describe the layout and format of the CSV data
-- they can customize the generated journal entries (transactions) using a simple templating language
-- they can add refinements based on patterns in the CSV data, eg categorizing transactions with more detailed account names.

-When reading a CSV file named `FILE.csv`, hledger looks for a conversion rules file named `FILE.csv.rules` in the same directory.
-You can override this with the `--rules-file` option.
-If the rules file does not exist, hledger will auto-create one with some example rules, which you'll need to adjust.
+To instruct hledger how to convert CSV records to transactions, we must provide a CSV rules file.
+By default this is named like the CSV file with a `.rules` extension added.
+Eg when reading `FILE.csv`, hledger also looks for `FILE.csv.rules` in the same directory.
+You can specify a different rules file with the `--rules-file` option.
+If a rules file is not found, hledger will auto-create it with some example rules, which you'll need to adjust.

+The CSV rules describe the CSV data (header line, fields layout, date format etc.), and how to construct hledger journal entries (transactions) from it.
+Often there will also be a list of conditional rules for categorising transactions based on their descriptions.

-At minimum, the rules file must identify the date and amount fields.
-It's often necessary to specify the date format, and the number of header lines to skip, also.
+At minimum, the rules file must identify the date and amount fields, and often it also specifies the date format and how many header lines there are.
+Here's a typical simple rules file:
-Eg:
 ```
-fields date, _, _, amount
+fields       date, description, _, amount
 date-format  %d/%m/%Y
 skip         1
 ```

-More examples in the EXAMPLES section below.
+More examples can be found in the EXAMPLES section below.

 # CSV RULES

-The following kinds of rule can appear in the rules file, in any order (except for `end` which can appear only inside a conditional block).
+The following kinds of rule can appear in the rules file, in any order (`end` can appear only inside an `if` block).
 Blank lines and lines beginning with `#` or `;` are ignored.

 ## `skip`